Our 2023 family road trip packing list will help you get out the door stress-free to make the most of your next wheeled adventure.

 Why Trust Me With Your Family Road Trip Packing List?

 I have made family road trips a big part of my life.
-In fact, I likely head out on between 20-30 medium to large road trips on a given year, usually with my kids along for the ride.
+In fact, I likely head out on between 20-30 medium to large road trips in a given year, usually with my kids along for the ride.
+It’s not rare for us to break 8-10,000 miles in a road trip, so I’ve learned to be prepared.

-We’ve done massive family road trips including driving around the country of Iceland, shorter, multi-day road trips such as the Road to Hana in Maui, Hawaii, and loads of shorter road trips such as our drive from Thunder Bay to Winnipeg, Manitoba.
+We’ve done massive family road trips including driving around the country of Iceland, multi-day road trips such as the Road to Hana in Maui, Hawaii, and loads of shorter road trips such as our drive from Thunder Bay to Winnipeg, Manitoba.
+We’ve even left the highway behind for overland road trips in some of the more remote regions of Canada and the United States.

 I put a ridiculous number of miles on my car each year as my family seeks out inspiring and adventurous family travel destinations.
 And we love it.